 You might have heard that we’re moving our infrastructure over to Microsoft Azure Service Fabric, but maybe you haven’t been too sure what this means for you.
 Here’s a quick overview to help you understand the change and its benefits.

-Azure Service Fabric is a Platform-as-a-Service, a distributed systems platform that, now open source, provides access to the same tools that Microsoft itself use every day to build, run, and manage many of their services.
-It is built to enable enterprises to create and manage scalable microservices and container-based solutions, as well as to benefit from cloud native applications.
+Azure Service Fabric is a Platform-as-a-Service, a distributed systems platform that, now open source, provides access to the same massive scale tools that Microsoft itself uses every day to build, run, and manage many of their services.
+It is built to enable enterprises to create and manage scalable reliable services and container-based solutions, as well as to benefit from cloud native applications.

 Why the Change?

 Traditionally, companies used monolithic apps, which coupled all functionality or features of an application into one service.
 Any updates or changes however small resulted in downtime or hardware unavailability.
 Scaling was a costly enterprise, and was slow to manage, as all parts of a system scaled at the same rate even when use was uneven.

 With the widespread adoption of the cloud, our IT environments have become more complex, and speed, agility and uptime are more integral than ever.
 The development environment has shifted to make this easier, by offering microservices – loosely coupled services that can be scaled, improved, and changed without affecting the rest of the cluster.
 The management, reliability, and security of these is where Service Fabric takes the stage.

 With Microsoft services at the helm managing the inter-service communication between these components and the behind the scenes admin, our developers are freed up to focus on the important stuff.
 They can run any application code or use built-in programming models.
 The creation of containers, cloud objects, and applications, as well as traditional stateless and cutting-edge stateful microservices is simplified, making development more efficient and reliable than ever before.